 be made available to users from industry and other universities.

-Director of the Oxford e-Research Centre and Oxford University CIO.
+was then Director of the Oxford e-Research Centre and Oxford University CIO.

 The GPU component of the bid was led by OeRC Associate Directors

 Oxford and Bristol universities have been UK leaders in GPU computing

 since its start in 2007, with Mike Giles becoming one of the inaugural

 NVIDIA CUDA Fellows in 2008.
 He and Simon McIntosh-Smith